 What if Alabama hired away Ohio State wide receivers coach Zach Smith, defensive coordinator Greg Schiano, and co-defensive coordinator Alex Grinch following the 2017 season?

 Or what if Ryan Day accepted the head coaching job at Mississippi State after Dan Mullen left for Florida?

 According to documents released by OSU on Friday afternoon, it almost happened.

 The documents were released in response to a Freedom of Information Act request filed by The Ozone on Thursday, August 2, 2018.
-The request sought “phone records, including calls and any text message information retained for the university-issued phones for football coaches Urban Meyer and Zach Smith.”
+The request sought “phone records, including calls and any text message information retained for the university-issued VOIP systems for office phones for football coaches Urban Meyer and Zach Smith.”